ioannismesionis/ioannismesionis.github.io/_posts/2022-02-16-logistic-regression-demolished.md

 subtitle: Logistic Regression Demolished!
 katex: true
 image: /img/logistic-regression/log-reg-small.png
-bigimg: /img/logisic-regression/log_reg_big.webp
+bigimg: /img/logistic-regression/log-reg-big.webp
-tags: [machine-learning, mathematics, linear-regression]
+tags: [machine-learning, mathematics, logistic-regression, classification]
 ---

 Logistic regression is a powerful and versatile statistical technique that has been widely used in various fields, including machine learning, statistics, and social sciences.
 It is a simple yet effective method for modeling the relationship between a binary response variable and one or more predictor variables.